craigtaub/node-alice/README.md

 ==

 == TODO:
-- implement singleton into new parser.
--- make sure adds setup in AST NOT in code string, so we dont get coverage of the setup code...why it cant go in alice.js and must be instrumenter.js

 - get prototype working with routes+calculations all showing for that request...

 - parse json file and write to html with js to expand/collapse - HALF

+- implement singleton into new parser - DONE
+-- make sure adds setup in AST NOT in code string, so we dont get coverage of the setup code...why it cant go in alice.js and must be instrumenter.js

 - find something to help instrumenting...flexible instrument but write when their does - DONE -- tried istanbul commands, hooks + babel plugins...nothing